georglauterbach/uds/README.md

 ## :page_with_curl: About

-A simple setup script to configure the desktop theme and style & setup miscellaneous configuration files.
-UDS configures [_Ubuntu_ 22.04 _Jammy Jellyfish_][ubuntu-22.04].
-It installs various packages and places (new) configuration files.
-The desktop theme is based upon [_Regolith Linux_ 3][regolith], which combines the [GNOME] desktop environment and [i3].
+A simple setup script to

+1. configure the desktop theme and style;
+2. place miscellaneous other configuration files.

+UDS configures [_Ubuntu_ 22.04 _Jammy Jellyfish_][ubuntu-22.04] by installing various packages and placing (new) configuration files.
+The desktop environment used is [_Regolith Linux_ 3][regolith], which combines the [GNOME] desktop environment and [i3].
+The theme UDS employs is [`sainnhe/gruvbox-material`](https://github.com/sainnhe/gruvbox-material), a modified version of [`morhetz/gruvbox`](https://github.com/morhetz/gruvbox).

 ![Desktop](files/.show-off/desktop.gif)